Marcel Iureș: Film roles

 Iureș's international film career sprang from the UK tour in 1994 of Mihai Măniuțiu's production of Richard III, where he played the eponymous hero.
-The role of Alexander Golitsyn in the 1996 film Mission Impossible was quickly followed by playing Dušan Gavrić in the 1997 film The Peacemaker, starring George Clooney and Nicole Kidman.
-Other film appearances include roles in Hart's War, Pirates of the Caribbean: At World's End, Goal!, Faimosul Paparazzo, Isolation, Vacanţa Cea Mare, and Logodnicii Din America.
+The role of Alexander Golitsyn in the 1996 film Mission: Impossible was quickly followed by playing Dušan Gavrić in the 1997 film The Peacemaker, starring George Clooney and Nicole Kidman.
+Other film appearances include roles in Hart's War, Pirates of the Caribbean: At World's End, Layer Cake, Goal!, Faimosul Paparazzo, Isolation, Vacanța Cea Mare, and Logodnicii Din America.

 Other work

 In 2007, Iureș volunteered his help in the Verde 003 project, which aims to build a better environment for all Romanians by planting vegetation.